 For clarity, we have divided management options into sections (general treatment, first-, second- and third-line options).
 However, depending on disease severity, disease fluctuation, comorbidities, national criteria for use of drugs, the order and combinations of treatment may vary and change during the course of each person’s disease.

-6
+We note that, since submission of this article for publication, a new international guideline on the management of urticaria has been published.6 Broadly, the recommendations are similar, except that the international guideline favours omalizumab over ciclosporin for CSU.

 General management for people with all types of chronic urticaria